 Copy and printing services staff are available to meet to provide guidance for your jobs and projects, either by Zoom or in person, following the necessary COVID-19 safety protocols.
 Students are also welcome to have their print and copy projects completed at the Distribution Center.

-At this time, many COVID-19 safety supplies are available to departments free of charge.
-Other items are available for specific purposes and departments, such as face shields for those working with chemicals, lip reading masks, and disinfectant.
-Please contact email@example.com if you have any questions about the supplies you are eligible for or the process for obtaining them.
+Other COVID-19 safety supplies are available for specific purposes and departments, such as face shields for those working with chemicals, lip reading masks, and disinfectant.
+Please contact firstname.lastname@example.org if you have any questions about the supplies you are eligible for or the process for obtaining them.